 - Assume breach: Organizations should assume that an attacker is already within their network.
 This mindset ensures that security measures focus on mitigating damage rather than just preventing intrusions.

-For a more detailed discussion of Zero Trust principles, you can check this article.
+For a more detailed discussion of zero-trust principles, you can check this article.

-Components of a Zero Trust architecture
+Components of a zero-trust architecture

-A comprehensive Zero Trust architecture includes several components that work together to secure the network.
-Here are some of the critical components of Zero Trust:
+A comprehensive zero-trust architecture includes several components that work together to secure the network.
+Here are some of the critical components of zero trust:

-User Identity and Access Management (IAM)
+User identity and access management (IAM)

-Identity and Access Management IAM ensures that only verified and authenticated users can access the network.
+IAM ensures that only verified and authenticated users can access the network.
 This often includes enforcing strong password policies and utilizing multi-factor authentication (MFA) to confirm user identities.
 With IAM, organizations can control and manage user permissions effectively, reducing unauthorized access risks.

 Device security